Free Wildcard Certificates with Certbot

 3 .
 Optionally distribute the certificates as needed.

 The script below, for example, first checks for a mountpoint, in this case, a Windows share, where certificates are stored.
 If the mount is there, the script executes.
-For some applications, you may create a another certificate type (in this example, combined.pem) or some other actions.
+For some applications, you may create a third certificate type (combined.pem).
+Then copies everything out to a share other applications have read permissions to.
+Beware that this share should be secure.

-The advantage of using a script is that, for example, a service can be restarted, to read the new certificate, or some other action can be added, such as a notification is sent:
+The advantage of using a script is that, for example, a service can be restarted, to read the new certificate, or some other action can be added, such as notification:

 sudo mkdir -p /opt/sslupdate/